nishantshah977/phpmailer/README.md

 A repo to make PHP Mailer more Simple for Newbie

 # Why you might need this
 If you use free host like Infinity Free and others.
-They doesn't provide free email service so you can create your own.
+They don't provide free email service so you can create your own.

 # Why to use PHP Mailer instead of mail()
 `mail()` function is not supported by free host.
 So you can use PHP Mailer which doesn't require localhost SMTP.